thisismattsmith/elearningco/src/content/training-categories/workplace-health-safety.md

 ### The Problem with Generic WHS Training

-Most organizations start with generic WHS training because it's quick and affordable.
+Most organisations start with generic WHS training because it's quick and affordable.
 But there are significant limitations:

 - **Not workplace-specific:** Generic courses can't cover your specific equipment, processes, or site hazards
 - **Low engagement:** Workers tune out content that doesn't feel relevant to their actual job
-- **Compliance gaps:** May not meet your specific industry regulations or organizational policies
+- **Compliance gaps:** May not meet your specific industry regulations or organisational policies
 - **No local context:** Often uses international examples that don't reflect Australian standards

 ### Benefits of Custom WHS Training